 - Other Availability

-- I take all of my holidays during the school holidays.
+- I take most of my holidays during the school holidays.
 Usually between 4-6 weeks a year.

 - Table of costs